Construction Costs in Los Angeles

 A well-run bidding process starts with a pool of experienced subcontractors with proven track records.
 That means preparing detailed bid forms that define the scope clearly so every bidder is pricing the same work.
 It means pre-qualifying bidders to ensure they have the capacity, experience, and financial stability to perform.
 And it means leveling the bids when they come back, because even with clear bid forms, different subcontractors will include or exclude scope items differently, and the apparent low number is not always the actual low number once those differences are reconciled.

-Whether there are allowances in the budget (for items not yet fully specified), whether there are contingencies (for unforeseen conditions or design changes), and whether there are pricing assumptions driven by incomplete information or unresolved design details - these are all questions a transparent pre-construction process answers explicitly.
+The quality of a budget also depends on how transparently the assumptions are documented.
+Whether there are allowances in the budget (for items not yet fully specified), whether there are contingencies (for unforeseen conditions or design changes), and whether there are pricing assumptions driven by incomplete information or unresolved design details.
+These are all questions a transparent pre-construction process answers explicitly.
 On a CMAR project, the owner sees all of this.
 Every bid, every allowance, every contingency is visible and discussed.

 The Path from Range to Budget